 THE SCIENCE BEHIND THIS PUMPKIN VOLCANO SCIENCE PROJECT

-Unlike our Lemon Volcanoes, we need to add an acid to our base (baking soda), in order to create a reaction.
-Lemons are naturally very acidic, so for that experiment you do not need anything other than lemons and baking soda.
-Pumpkins need help.
-So we add our acid (vinegar) in order to create the chemical reaction that results in our pumpkin eruption.
+Unlike our Lemon Volcanoes which erupted with just the addition of baking soda, we need to add an acid to our base (baking soda) in our pumpkins in order to create a reaction.
+Lemons are naturally very acidic, pumpkins are not.
+You can tell this just by tasting them or using a pH test.
+Pumpkins need help to start their eruptions, so we add acid (vinegar) in order to create the chemical reaction that results in our pumpkin eruption.

 CH3COOH (l) + NaHCO3 (s) = CH3COONa (l) + CO2 (g) + H2O (l)